 The friendly skies can be quite intimidating when you’re flying while fat.
 Will I be able to fit in the seat comfortably with the armrests down?
 Can I handle the embarrassment of asking for a seatbelt extender if I need one?
 What should I do if people give me a dirty look?
-These are all entirely legitimate concerns that we’ll navigate through while we talk about flying while fat.
+These are all entirely legitimate concerns that we’ll navigate through while we talk about flying while overweight.

 Between TSA and delayed flights, traveling is stressful enough.
 Here’s to less turbulence ahead when flying while fat!